The Complete Guide to Electronic Data Interchange (EDI)

 EDI Transactions

 Issues in EDI transactions are identified and resolved during decoding before internal systems are updated.
-Recipients also send EDI acknowledgements upon receiving error-free documents to confirm successful transmissions.
+Recipients also send EDI acknowledgments upon receiving error-free documents to confirm successful transmissions.

 EDI Transactions in Healthcare